 In mid-March of 2019, I had the privilege to attend Portland’s SEMPDX‘s ENGAGE Marketing Conference.
 This was a 2-day event and the agenda was jammed packed.
 The audience primarily consisted of marketing professionals with a heavy emphasis on digital marketing experts.

 Just in case if I lost you with the vernacular, sorry.
 SEM is the abbreviation for search engine marketing.
-Similarly, like SEO is the acronym for search engine optimization.
+Similarly, SEO is an acronym for search engine optimization.

 Ok, back to SEMPDX.